golang/proposal/design/draft-fuzzing.md

 In Rust,
 [cargo-fuzz](https://fitzgeraldnick.com/2020/01/16/better-support-for-fuzzing-structured-inputs-in-rust.html)
-allows for fuzzing of structured data in addition to raw bytes, allowing for even more flexibility with authoring fuzz targets.
+allows for fuzzing of structured data in addition to raw bytes, allowing for even more flexibility with authoring fuzz tests.
 Existing tools in Go, such as go-fuzz, have many [success stories](https://github.com/dvyukov/go-fuzz#trophies), but there is no fully supported or canonical solution for Go.
-The goal is to make fuzzing a first-class experience, making it so easy that it becomes the norm for Go packages to have fuzz targets.
+The goal is to make fuzzing a first-class experience, making it so easy that it becomes the norm for Go packages to have fuzz tests.
-Having fuzz targets available in a standard format makes it possible to use them automatically in CI, or even as the basis for experiments with different mutation engines.
+Having fuzz tests available in a standard format makes it possible to use them automatically in CI, or even as the basis for experiments with different mutation engines.